ggfan/playground/android/webp/README.md

-Native Plasma
+WEBP Samples
 =============
-Native Plasma is an Android sample that renders a plasma effect in a Bitmap from C code using [Native Activity](http://developer.android.com/reference/android/app/NativeActivity.html).
+Webp is an Android sample that include a few sub apps to show usage of webp in  [Native Activity](http://developer.android.com/reference/android/app/NativeActivity.html).

-This sample uses the new [Gradle Experimental Android plugin](http://tools.android.com/tech-docs/new-build-system/gradle-experimental) with C++ support.
+This sample uses the new [ Android CMake](http://tools.android.com/tech-docs/external-c-builds) with C++ support.

 Pre-requisites
 --------------